ElAleph25/ElAleph25/README.md

 ## Projects
-- I will upload examples of application of Machine Learning algorithms for Data Science using real data sets.
+- I will upload examples of application of Machine Learning algorithms for Data Science using interesting data sets.
 - I will solve interesting exercises on algebraic geometry and commutative algebra.
 To begin, I leave you my bachelor's thesis in algebraic geometry written in Spanish.